nate-d-olson/SeqSleuth/README.md

 # SeqSleuth

 SeqSleuth is a Python package developed for the Genome in a Bottle (GIAB) data portal.
-Its purpose is to collect and organize metadata from Fastq files for further usage and analysis.
-The primary goal of this project is to streamline and automate the data extraction and processing workflow for the GIAB project.
+It's purpose is to collect and organize metadata from Fastq, bam, and vcf files for further usage and analysis.
+The primary goal of this project is to streamline and automate the metadata extraction and processing workflow for the GIAB project.

 While we are open to re-use or modification of the code by the community, please note that the package is currently being developed with the specific use-case of the GIAB project in mind.
 Therefore, functionality required for other projects may not be provided or may require adaptation of the existing code.

 ## Features

-* Predicts the sequencing technology used to generate a Fastq file
-* Extracts metadata from Fastq files
+* Extracts metadata from fastq, bam, and vcf files based on file url and file contents.
 * Outputs the extracted metadata to a CSV file for easy review and further processing
-* Supports multi-threading to speed up metadata extraction from multiple Fastq files
+* Supports multi-threading to speed up metadata extraction from large batches of files

 ## Getting Started